Beatriz Gimeno

-Beatriz Gimeno Reinoso (born 9 May 1962, Madrid) is a Spanish politician and LGBT rights activist.
+Beatriz Gimeno Reinoso (born 9 May 1962, Madrid) is a Spanish politician and LGBTQ rights activist.
 Since June 2015, she has been a representative for Podemos in the tenth legislative term of the Assembly of Madrid and is responsible for the area of policy of Podemos concerning equality in Madrid.
-She was the President of the FELGTB (National Federation of Lesbians, Gays, Transsexuals and Bisexuals) between 2003 and 2007, during the period in which same-sex marriage was approved in Spain and Madrid was chosen as the holder of Europride 2007.
+She was the President of the FELGT (National Federation of Lesbians, Gays, and Transsexuals) between 2003 and 2007, during the period in which same-sex marriage was approved in Spain and Madrid was chosen as the holder of Europride 2007.

 Early career

 Beatriz Gimeno studied Semitic languages.
 In 1985 she moved with her family to Sevilla, and in 1988 started to attend the meetings of a feminist group, the first group of many that she would go on to participate in.
 In 1990, she fell in love with a fellow participant of these groups.
 Upon returning to Madrid she joined COGAM (Lesbians, Gays, Transsexuals and Bisexuals Collective Organisation), and in 1995 started to focus on working with the FELGTB (National Federation of Lesbians, Gays, Transsexuals and Bisexuals).
 She held the position of Secretary General within FELGTB until she assumed the presidency in 2002, replacing Pedro Zerolo.
 She left the position on 6 March 2007 in order to be a member of culture within the FELGTB, promoting LGBT studies in the culture and the university; her successor as head of FELGTB was Antonio Poveda.
 Beatriz Gimeno works within diverse mediums of communication, among them the daily digital newspaper El Plural.